 Spirit Airlines—Ruach HaKodesh Breath—wind-Holy Spirit.

 The 4th Feast is Pentecost or Shavuot.
 This is the giving of the Torah and the outpouring of the Spirit.
 Hebrew number 4 means authority and government.
 Flying in a jet is flying with high-speed winds.
 Oh, how we need His Wind.
 This is when miracles take place, and people are transformed.
 It is also when we feel our Father’s grief or when we feel His Breath in the room, hovering and moving.
 When this happens to me, I usually weep in wonder that He would be mindful of us or change the room’s atmosphere and the sweet aroma of His presence.
 Blue is the color of the heavenly abode.
-Our father is loyal and faithful, and He longs for us to fly on His Spirit Airlines.
+Our Abba Father is loyal and faithful, and He longs for us to fly on His Spirit Airlines.
 Knowledge is a beautiful thing, but we need both, and I think we have to look at knowledge with different spectacles for a moment.
 “But knowledge puffs up while love builds up” (I Corinthians 8:1).

 Wisdom and knowledge go together, and both should bring us to action.